bekk/bekk-christmas/post/kotlin/anti-bikeshedding-with-ktlint.md

 In short, the term bikeshedding stems from the aforementioned 'law' which argument that ''members of an organization give disproportionate weight to trivial issues''.
 Here, an example.

 > While planning to build a nuclear power plant, there is an allocation meeting.
-In this metting, large issues such as the size of the workforce and the budget for the containment vessels are passed without much hassel as there are just a few experts fronting each issues.
+In this meeting, large issues such as the size of the workforce and the budget for the containment vessels are passed without much hassel as there are just a few experts fronting each issues.
 However, when the small issue of a bikeshed is raised, everyone has an opinion, so the issue drags on and ends up claiming a larger part of the meeting then the large issues combined.

 For a full version, I recommend the blog post [Bikeshedding](https://exceptionnotfound.net/bikeshedding-the-daily-software-anti-pattern/).
 Just remember the gist; we tend to spend too much time on trivial things, especially compared to time spent on larger things.